gyetmarton/BonMal/README.md

 -"oc" - Each risk-group's fair premiums should be presented in the premium-scale can be added to model_type "joint"

-"rule_type": Can be set how the transition rules are considered -"S" -uniformed, every class has the same transition rules -"M" -nonuniformed, the classes can have different transition rules The "M" works only in the model_type "joint" or "TR", only in the stationary models "premium_type": For the model_type "TR" sets the premium-scale
+The "M" works only in the model_type "joint" or "TR", only in the stationary models "premium_type": For the model_type "TR" sets the premium-scale
 - "lin"  - linear